Mark-Tomlinson/markup-by-attribute-for-woocommerce/readme.txt

             Add $5.00 for Logo
             </span>

-    * *Because the markup description is bracketed in <span> tags, CSS can be used to modify its appearance on the product page.*
+    * *TIP: Because the markup description is bracketed in <span> tags, CSS can be used to modify its appearance on the product page.*

             #mbainfo { color: darkblue; }

-    * *If you change the markup at a later date, repeat this step to recalculate the markup for this product.
+    * *TIP: If you change the markup at a later date, repeat this step to recalculate the markup for this product.
 Or do not repeat the step to leave the previous markups unchanged.*
+    * *TIP: Always set the regular price before setting a sale price.
+Percentage markups are calculated on the regular price, so they can not be applied to a sale price if the regular price has not been set.*

 == Frequently Asked Questions ==

 = Does this support languages other than English? =

 Not at this time.
 I will be adding internationalization in a future release.
-I would appreciate your assistance translating it if you want it in another language.
+I would appreciate your assistance in translating it if you want it in another language.

+However, a currency other than the US Dollar is supported.
+The settings page for Markup by Attribute allows changing the currency symbol and changing its placement.

 = If I change the markup for an attribute, how will product prices change? =